obenchekroun/font2bytes4epd/README.md

  - specify a new name for the font to create
  - specify the font name that you want to use (default is roboto-Regular)
  - specify the height and the width of the new font.
+  Font size specifications may come in points or pixels where: 1 pixel (px) is usually assumed to be 1/96th of an inch.
+1 point (pt) is assumed to be 1/72nd of an inch.
+Therefore 16px = 12pt.
+A converter can be used such as [this one](https://websemantics.uk/tools/font-size-conversion-pixel-point-em-rem-percent/).

 3. run the python script
 The python script will generate the new `.cpp` or `.c` file within the `./output` folder with the desired name.